 canShoot = false;

-// Spawn the rocket at enemy’s current position
+// Create a bullet at the enemy's position

 Instantiate(bullet, transform.position, Quaternion.identity);